Skip to main content

 Clean, well-described fields will improve results.
 Unclear field names or calculated fields without descriptions can confuse the agent or lead to weaker analysis.

-Improving Instrumentation
+Improving instrumentation

 MCP can help agents understand and improve your instrumentation, especially when paired with code access or examples.
+Some patterns that work well:

 • Use live examples: Ask the agent to look at how other services are instrumented in your codebase.
 For example: “Write a new service and base its instrumentation on other Golang services in this repo.”